 - The shaft must have a proper nock which is securely attached

 - Arrows must have a maximum draw position of 28” clearly marked if the possible draw length is greater than 28”

-- The head must be securely attached and not move on the shaft
+- The arrowhead must be securely attached and not move on the shaft

-- The arrowhead must be at least 50mm (55mm recommended) across and have a circular cross-section
+- The arrowhead must be at least 50mm across and have a circular cross-section

-- Dome headed arrows are allowed as long as the width of the widest part of the soft foam dome, and the foam behind it are of the appropriate diameter
+- Domed arrowheads are allowed as long as the width of the widest part of the soft foam dome, and the foam behind it are of the appropriate thickness

-- A rigid former may be used during 2014 Empire events, but shields should preferably be of full-foam construction
+- A rigid former may currently be used during Empire events, but shields should preferably be of full-foam construction

 - If you use a rigid former then there must be at least 6mm of high-density foam on the face and no protruding bolts